-A telomere is a cap at the end of our DNA that protects our chromosomes and as we age it slowly starts to fray and shorten.
-External factors such as smoking, stress or a poor diet can increase the pace of which these telomeres shorten.
+A telomere is a cap at the end of our DNA that protects our chromosomes and, as we age, it slowly starts to fray and shorten.
+External factors, such as smoking, stress or a poor diet, can increase the pace at which these telomeres shorten.

-Scientist Elizabeth Blackburn has reported that 4-6 months of practising yoga can affect enzyme activity on our telemones – increasing it by 30 percent and reducing the rate of decay.
-Regular yoga will not only make us feel younger but give us a youthful glow too – with its scientific anti-ageing properties.
+Scientist Elizabeth Blackburn has reported that four to six months of practising yoga can affect enzyme activity on our telemones, increasing it by 30 per cent and reducing the rate of decay.
+Regular yoga will not only make us feel younger but give us a youthful glow, too, with its scientific anti-ageing properties.

-There’s also the more commonly-known benefits of increased flexibility, improved muscle tone and increased strength.
-If you’re injured or suffer from stiffness, yoga really comes into its own: unlike many forms of exercise, it’s very low-impact and, as a result, extremely kind on bones and joints.
+There are also the more commonly known benefits of increased flexibility, improved muscle tone and increased strength.
+If you’re injured or suffer from stiffness, yoga really comes into its own; unlike many forms of exercise, it’s very low-impact and, as a result, extremely kind on bones and joints.

 So, want a slice of the benefits of yoga for yourself?
 Here are our top tips for getting started with yoga for beginners…

-Yoga for beginners: how to get started with the practise
+Yoga for beginners: how to get started with the practice

-1. Choose a class that fits your needs
+1. Choose a class that suits your needs

 2. Try simple yoga poses at home

 Not ready for a class just yet?
-Following lockdown and while coronavirus continues to be a factor, you may want to try an online video, and get started in the comfort and privacy of your own home.
+Following lockdown and while coronavirus continues to be a factor, you may want to try an online video and get started in the comfort and privacy of your own home.
 YouTube is bursting with tutorials for every style and level of yoga imaginable.
 Yoga with Adrienne is a brilliant YouTube yoga channel for beginners – try her Foundations of Yoga videos to get the basics under your belt.
-But, if you can, heading to a class in person, or trying a live class online, is a great option – having a teacher there to correct you in person can be very beneficial.
+However, if you can, heading to a class in person or trying a live class online is a great option – having a teacher there to correct you in person can be very beneficial.

-3. Begin your day with a yoga meditation
+3. Begin your day with yoga for beginners meditation

 4. Wear whatever you feel most comfortable in

-While yoga classes might conjur up images of bendy 20-somethings in minimal lycra, traditional sports kit isn’t necessarily the right thing to wear.
-Choose a soft top that allows for plenty of movement, trousers or leggings with plenty of stretch, and avoid dangly tassels or ties that might get in the way – and take your socks off!
+While yoga classes might conjure up images of bendy twentysomethings in minimal Lycra, traditional sports kit isn’t necessarily the right thing to wear.
+Choose a soft top that allows for plenty of movement, trousers or leggings with lots of stretch, and avoid dangly tassels or ties that might get in the way – and take your socks off!
 Or, you could even choose loungewear.
-But, the most important dress-code of all is to wear whatever you feel most comfortable in.
+But, the most important dress code of all is to wear whatever you feel most comfortable in.

 5. Pause when you need to

 Any yoga teacher worth their downward dog will remind you that you don’t “do” yoga – you practise it.
-Yoga isn’t something that can be “won”, and certainly isn’t a competition.
-So, if you’re mid-way through a class and finding it too much, don’t be afraid to stop.
-In fact, pausing and moving into child’s pose (sitting down on your knees with your forehead on the ground) is encouraged by yoga teachers.
+Yoga isn’t something that can be “won” and certainly isn’t a competition.
+So, if you’re midway through a class and finding it too much, don’t be afraid to stop.
+In fact, pausing and moving into child’s pose (sitting down on your knees with your forehead on the ground) is actively encouraged by yoga teachers.

 6. Stay for the savasana

-Ever wondered why yoga classes are often one hour and fifteen minutes?
-The final quarter-of-an-hour is devoted to your savasana.
-In savasana, your teacher will ask you to lie on your back, close your eyes, and focus on your breathe – sometimes they’ll even play relaxing music or tell ancient yoga stories.
-Some people leave before the savasana, but for many it’s the most rewarding and revitalising part of a yoga practise.
-Stay, unwind, relax, and we guarantee you’ll leave feeling amazingly calm.
+Ever wondered why yoga classes are often one hour and 15 minutes?
+The final quarter of an hour is devoted to savasana.
+In savasana, your teacher will ask you to lie on your back, close your eyes and focus on your breath.
+Sometimes they’ll even play relaxing music or tell ancient yoga stories.
+Some people leave before the savasana, but for many it’s the most rewarding and revitalising part of a yoga practice.
+Stay, unwind, relax and we guarantee you’ll leave feeling amazingly calm.

 7. Make sure you have the right equipment

-One brilliant bonus of yoga is that it requires very little equipment to get started, and can be done just about anywhere.
-But one thing that is important to have before getting started, is the best yoga mat.
-Yoga mats will help to support your body while you work through the moves, and will help you to stay secure to the floor whilst moving about.
-So pick one up, lay it down, and you’re good to go!
+One brilliant bonus of yoga is that it requires very little equipment to get started and can be done just about anywhere.
+But one thing that is important to have before getting started is the best yoga mat.
+Yoga mats will help to support your body while you work through the moves.
+Plus, they will help you to stay secure to the floor while moving about.
+So pick one up, roll it out and you’re good to go!

 8. Be consistent